Today, we will discuss the Critical Chain Method (CCM), which is an updated version of the Critical Path Method.

-The Critical Path Method helped project managers develop and manage the schedule in the past.
+The Critical Path Method has helped project managers develop and manage schedules in the past.

 This method makes the life of a project manager easy.
-They can plan activities with less effort, and this was a good communication tool.
+They can plan activities with less effort and communicate easily with team members.

-Many times these delays led to project termination, and this was hurting companies financially.
+Many times, these delays will lead to project termination, hurting companies financially.

 - Unlimited Resources